pangiann/CTF_challenges/echo_back/README.md

 payload1 += "%8$x"
 payload1 += "%8$hn"
 ```
-and then we subtract the number we see in the higher two bytes of got.plt address with 10804 to find the right number of spaces to instert.
+and then we subtract the number we see in the higher two bytes of got.plt address with 10804 to find the right number of spaces to add.

 Exactly the same we have to do to change printf_plt address with system address.
 That's a version of the exploit.
 I have two versions in the repository.
-The second one uses pwntools.
+The following makes use of pwntools.

 ```python
 import struct